 - Rinse and drain berries.

-- Whisk together 1 cup all-purpose flour, 1 cup sugar, pinch of salt, 1/2 cup whole buttermilk (or substitute explained in ingredient list), 1/2 cup milk, and 1/2 teaspoon vanilla.
+- Whisk together 1 cup self-rising flour, 1 cup sugar, pinch of salt, 1/2 cup whole buttermilk (or substitute explained in ingredient list), 1/2 cup milk, and 1/2 teaspoon vanilla.

 - Melt stick of butter in the skillet until bubbly.